a couple doing a pregnancy photosession in Slovakia

 And during the third trimester, the energy usually goes away again, and travel restrictions start appearing.
 Plus, when you’re coming closer to your due date, it’s always a good idea to not be far away from your hospital in case the labour starts.

-Tips for planning a baby moon
+Tips for planning a babymoon

 Babymoon planning is pretty similar to normal vacation planning.
 There are some extra things you should be aware of, though, to make sure your trip goes without a hitch.

-#1 babymoon tip – Consult your doctor before planning a trip!
+Consult your doctor before planning a babymoon!

 Yes, even before starting the planning you should consult your doctor to ask if it’s ok that you go away.
 Otherwise, if you shouldn’t travel, all the planning would just be a waste of time, wouldn’t it?

-#2 babymoon tip – plan the babymoon sometime in the second trimester
+Plan your babymoon in the second trimester

 lady by lake Iseo in Italy with mountains and a swan in the background during a babymoon